COMP-016-Web-Development-Group-1/StudentEnrollmentSystem/README.md

         - **Base:** `main`
         - **Compare:** your branch (e.g., `feat/login-form`)

-    - Add a PR title and detailed description of what you did
+    - Add a PR title and description of what you did

 7. **Notify the team**

    Let the team know in the Messenger Group Chat once your PR is ready or if you need help.